Hranoprovod/hranoprovod-cli/README.md

 ## hranoprovod-cli [![Build Status](https://travis-ci.org/Hranoprovod/hranoprovod-cli.svg?branch=master)](https://travis-ci.org/Hranoprovod/hranoprovod-cli)

+**DEPRECATION NOTICE**

+The development has been moved to a single repository https://github.com/aquilax/hranoprovod-cli

 ## Description

 Hranoprovod is command line tracking tool.
 It supports nested recipies and custom defined tracking elements, which makes it perfect for tracking calories, nutionin data, excercises and other accumulative data.